ScottClaessens/futureTraitLoss/README.md

 ### Installation guide

-To run this code, you will need to [install R](https://www.r-project.org/) and install the following packages:
+To run this code, you will first need to [install R](https://www.r-project.org/) and install the following packages:

 ```
 install.packages(c("ape","brms","dplyr","cowplot","ggplot2",